blazarlabs-io/wineops/docs/pwa.md

 ## Product Snapshot
 WineOps PWA is a winery operations platform built on Next.js 15 (App Router) with React 19, MUI 7 + Toolpad, ag-Grid Enterprise, and Firebase Auth/Firestore.
 It covers:
+Key capabilities in scope:
 - Wine production: vineyards, grapes, primary/secondary vinification, bottling
 - Reports: Anexa 7 and Anexa 14 (print-friendly)
 - Documents, preferences, and widgets dashboards

 ## Quickstart
+Use these commands to install, run, and validate:
 ```bash
 # Install deps
 pnpm install